Alvin-Gavel/Visually-interesting-math/README.md

 `README.md`: This text

+`requirements.txt`: File listing the Python modules that must be installed to run the code in this repository, and which versions it was tested on.

 `fractals.py`: Module for plotting fractals, such as the Mandelbrot set.

 `fractals_test_script.py`: Script demonstrating how to use the module.